andreyuzb/ansiblerole-linux-common/README.md

 # ansiblerole-linux-common

-Basic Role for Configuring Linux Operating System
+Basic Role for Configuring Linux Operating System (especially Ubuntu Linux).

+This Role can be used